Kozea/tinycss/README.rst

 *tinycss* is a complete yet simple CSS parser for Python.
 It supports the full syntax and error handling for CSS 2.1 as well as some CSS 3 modules:

-* Selectors 3 (can also find matching elements in a `lxml <http://lxml.de/>`_ document)
 * CSS Color 3
 * CSS Paged Media 3

-It is designed to be easy to extend for new CSS modules and syntax.
+It is designed to be easy to extend for new CSS modules and syntax, and integrates well with `cssselect <http://packages.python.org/cssselect/>`_ for Selectors 3 support.

 Quick facts: